Last night…late last night I was flipping through the 400 channels of nothing on cable TV when I spotted a familiar scene from an old movie.

 13. Mr. Holland’s Opus

-Richard Dryfuss stars as a music teacher who learns that his life really does have meaning.
+Richard Dreyfuss stars as a music teacher who learns that his life really does have meaning.

 14. Bridges of Madison County

-Meryl Streep as a lonely Midwestern housewife who falls for Clint Eastwood.
+Meryl Streep as a lonely Midwestern housewife who falls for a world=traveling photojournalist, played by Clint Eastwood.
 The scene in the car at the red light…that’s all I’m going to say.

-Steven Spielberg’s masterpiece about a Swedish industrialist attempt to save factory workers in Nazi Germany.
-Not a chick flick., but you will shed a tear when you seen the little girl in the red coat.
+No. It’s not really a chick flick., but I dare you not to shed a tear when you see the little girl in the red coat.

-This one always makse men cry.
+Matthew Brodrick, Cary Elwes and a young extremely talented Denzel Washing star in this epic Civil War story.
+It is the one movie that also makes men cry.
 “Oh yeah…you’re not crying, you just have something in your eye.”

 18. Moulin Rouge (added by Windy)